0x7c13/UnityEditor-DarkMode/README.md

 ## Known issues
 > I haven't found any major issues so far.
 Please let me know if you find any issues by creating an issue in this repository.

-The reason why the DLL injection script is different for `Unity 2021 or later` and `Unity 2020 or earlier` is because the `[InitializeOnLoadMethod]` is getting called before the main window is created in earlier versions of Unity (2019, 2020).
-This is causing the sub-classing to fail since the main window is not found at dll attach time.
-So a simple workaround is to manually invoke the dll after the main window is created by sleeping the thread for some time.
-100 ms is about right but you can adjust it if you encounter issues.